WARNING: This review contains images which some readers may find offensive and/or disturbing.

 Microtransactions.

-Players, however, can purchase DLC characters modelled after characters from the franchise, such as Dante, Dutch and Isabelle, and various Predators created for the title, such as Samurai Predator and Viking Predator.
+Players, however, can purchase DLC characters modelled after characters from the franchise, such as Dante, Dutch, and Isabelle, and various Predators created for the title, such as Samurai Predator and Viking Predator.

 DLC Character Controversy.